-New York's dizzying landscape of coffee shops, baristas and cafés may make you want to give up and settle for a bodega-sourced buzz.
-Thankfully, we’ve cut through the noise to bring you this list of the best coffee shops and espresso bars in New York City.
-From staples like Blue Bottle Coffee to new coffee shops like The Roost and Two Hands, here are the top spots to grab a cup o' joe.
+You know you're a real New Yorker when you can't live without your morning cuppa.
+New York's dizzying landscape of coffee shops (and great donut shops) may make you want to give up and settle for a bodega-sourced buzz.
+Thankfully, we’ve cut through the noise to bring you this list of the best coffee shops and espresso bars.
+From staples like Blue Bottle Coffee to new coffee shops like The Roost, here are the top spots to grab a some of the best iced coffee or a plain ol' cup o' joe.

 Best coffee shops in NYC